 Should You Take Vitamin E Supplements?

 If you're considering the use of vitamin E supplements for prevention or treatment of any type of health condition, make sure to consult your doctor before starting your supplement regimen.
 You should also talk to your doctor if you experience symptoms of vitamin E deficiency (such as muscle weakness, visual problems, and a poor sense of balance).
 In some cases, taking vitamin E supplements in high doses may cause adverse effects (including nausea, vomiting, stomach pain, and diarrhea).
+What's more, some research suggests that improper use of vitamin E supplements may lead to increased risk of heart failure.

 American Cancer Society.
 "Vitamin E".